Optimizing Cloud Cost Management: Streamlining Hyperscaler Expenses and Maximizing Savings

 Overview

-I interned with the Plutus team, contributing to a cloud cost management platform designed to help line-of-business (LOB) teams maximize savings on hyperscaler expenses.
+I interned with the Plutus team, contributing to a cloud cost management platform designed to help line-of-business (LOB) teams maximize savings on hyperscaler expenses like AWS, Azure, and GCP.
 Collaborating closely with the UX Design Specialist, I focused on creating interactive data visualizations and ensuring a consistent, accessible design throughout the platform.
 My main goal was to make complex data intuitive and actionable for users.

 Timeline